-In partnership with the US Army Medical Research & Materiel Command (USAMRMC), the Medical Technology Enterprise Consortium (MTEC) is pleased to announce the selectees in the second round of research project awards issued under its June 6, 2016 Brain Machine Interface Request for Project Proposals.
-The projects listed at the bottom of this page were selected by the USAMRMC to receive funding as indicated.
+In partnership with the US Army Medical Research & Development Command (USAMRDC), the Medical Technology Enterprise Consortium (MTEC) is pleased to announce the selectees in the second round of research project awards issued under its June 6, 2016 Brain Machine Interface Request for Project Proposals.
+The projects listed at the bottom of this page were selected by the USAMRDC to receive funding as indicated.

 The project teams funded through these awards are focusing their activities on providing a prototype visual prosthesis for human testing within 5 years that (1) provides the ability to navigate for ambulation, identify faces and objects critical to daily life, and read large print, and (2) is economically feasible.
 The research project award recipients were selected from the Offerors who responded to MTEC’s Brain Machine Interface Request for Project Proposals (MTEC-16-02-Brain Machine Interface).
 This solicitation invited proposals focusing on the overarching goals toward the development of an appropriate brain-machine interface in key areas of prototype development that included: